PFH spectral invariants and $C^\infty$ closing lemmas: From spectral gaps to periodic orbits

 {\em Step 4.} The proposition follows from Step 3 by replacing $\mc{U}$ by an open set $\mc{V}$ such that $\overline{V}\subset\mc{U}$ and $H$ is supported in $[0,1]\times \mc{V}$, and using a compactness argument. \end{proof}

-For example, we have the following corollary, which is a PFH analogue of \cite[Lem.\ 3.1]{cgm} for ECH:
+As an example of the significance of Proposition~\ref{prop:gap}, we have the following corollary, which is a PFH analogue of \cite[Lem.\ 3.1]{cgm} for ECH:

 \begin{corollary} Let $\phi$ be an area-preserving diffeomorphism of $(\Sigma,\omega)$, and suppose that the Hamiltonian isotopy class $[\phi]$ is rational.
 Let $d$ be an integer with $d>g$ and suppose that $\op{gap}_d(\phi)=0$.
-Then every point in $\Sigma$ is contained in a periodic orbit of $\phi$ with period $\le d$. \end{corollary}
+Then every point in $\Sigma$ is contained in a periodic orbit of $\phi$ with period $\le d$.
+In particular, $\phi$ is periodic with period $\le d!$. \end{corollary}

 \begin{proof} It follows immediately from Proposition~\ref{prop:gap} that every nonempty open set $\mc{U}\subset\Sigma$ contains a periodic point of period $\le d$.
 It then follows from a compactness argument that every point in $\Sigma$ is periodic with period $\le d$. \end{proof}